Wycode-fish/Wycode-fish.github.io/index.md

 ## Project Index Page

-> ## **Sorry**
 > Sorry about the redirection.
-The failure of the Mix server has made all my projects on my website disappear.
+The failure of the Wix server has made all my projects on my website disappear.
 So for you guys can keep track of what I've done, I made this temporary content sheet on GitHub page.
 Hope you don't miss anything if you're interested in my stuff.

 <br />